The Adirondack Park State Land Master Plan

 For 50 years, the Master Plan has guided protection of the waters and wildlife of the “Forever Wild” Forest Preserve.
 It is critical that we all weigh in on proposed changes.

 You have a say in how state lands are managed.
-You can help strengthen the Adirondack State Land Master Plan and ensure best practices for the management of wildlands are incorporated in proposed amendments by submitting your comments to the Adirondack Park Agency by December 2, 2024.
+You can help strengthen the Adirondack State Land Master Plan (SLMP) and ensure best practices for the management of wildlands are incorporated in proposed amendments by submitting your comments to the Adirondack Park Agency by December 2, 2024.
 More info can be found on APA’s website

 The proposed amendments include language on climate change, carrying capacity, and accessibility.
 When reviewing and commenting on proposed amendments, the Adirondack Council encourages you to consider: